Health+Wellness

 • The average time in a waiting room before an appointment is 18 minutes and 13 seconds.5

-Implication: Armed with choice, consumers will not remain loyal to practices that do not provide at least a modicum of convenience–whether expanded hours, virtual accessibility, or physical location.
+Implication: Armed with choice, consumers won’t remain loyal to practices that do not provide at least a modicum of convenience–whether expanded hours, virtual accessibility, or physical location.

 • 44% of U.S. voters have received a surprise out-of-network medical bill.
 Of those, 48% had to pay more than $1,000.6

-Implication: Practices can no longer afford not to disclose pricing, whenever possible, especially when it comes to non-emergent treatment.
+Implication: Practices can no longer afford to withhold pricing information, especially for non-emergent treatment.

 In pivoting from sick care to health care, management of personal health is becoming continuous rather than episodic.
 With increased adoption of wearables with IoT connectivity, expanded access to providers, and attention from enhanced care teams, the personal health ecosystem is both growing and diversifying.